microsoft/PPCC25-ALM/docs/labs/lab2/lab2.md

    - Click **Solutions** in the left navigation
    - Select the **Contoso Real Estate** solution
    - Click **Export** in the top menu
+   - In the dialog "Before you export", click **Publish**.
+   - Click next.
    - In the export dialog, select **Unmanaged** solution type
    - Click **Export**
    - Wait for the solution to be prepared (this may take a few moments)